CompVis/stable-diffusion/README.md

 - The number followed by the colon represents the weight given to the words before the colon.
 The weights can be both fractions or integers.

+## Troubleshooting

+### Green colored output images

+- If you have a Nvidia GTX series GPU, the output images maybe entirely green in color.
+This is because GTX series do not support half precision calculation, which is the default mode of calculation in this repository.
+To overcome the issue, use the `--precision full` argument.
+The downside is that it will lead to higher GPU VRAM usage.

+###

 ## Changelog

+- v1.0: Added support for multiple samplers for txt2img.
+Based on [crowsonkb](https://github.com/crowsonkb/k-diffusion)
 - v0.9: Added support for calculating attention in parts.
 (Thanks to @neonsecret @Doggettx, @ryudrigo)
 - v0.8: Added gradio interface for inpainting.
 - v0.7: Added support for logging, jpg file format